PyEnSight/ANSYS Omniverse Interface#

 ensight.utils.omniverse.update()

-After running the script, the scene will appear in the Nucleus tree view as
+After running the script, the scene will appear in any Omniverse kit tree view

 Starting with 2025 R1, one can also access Omniverse via an EnSight user-defined tool: